lisanet/bt747/README.md

 ## What do you need to build the app?

-### Java SE Runtime Enviroment
+### Java

-Of couse, since BT747 is a Java application, you need the Java SE Runtime environment.
-This build depends on version 8 of the JRE.
+Of course, since BT747 is a Java application, you need a Java Runtime environment or a Java Development Kit.
+This build can use Java 8 JRE  or Java 11 JDK.
+It will automaticly use the latest version.

 Follow this link and download to get the [latest Mac OS X x64 dmg version of JRE 8](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and install it on your system.

+Or, donwload the latest Java 11 JDK from [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ### Ant
 Ant is a command-line tool written in Java, which allows the easy build of